 #2 – Outdated Lightbulbs

-Inefficient light bulbs are a surprisingly large contributor to why your electric bill is high.
-On average, a typical household room has 4 – 5 lightbulbs in it.
-When all are turned on, the cost of the usage adds up very quickly if they are not all LED lightbulbs.
+Inefficient light bulbs can contribute a surprisingly large amount to why your electric bill is high.
+On average, a typical household room has 4 – 5 incandescent light bulbs.
+When all of these bulbs are turned on, the cost of the usage adds up very quickly if they are not all LED lightbulbs.
 LED light bulbs are a newer type of bulb that is slightly higher upfront, but can save you a ton of money.
+Certain types of LEDs can last up to 25,000 hours, which makes them 90% more efficient than incandescent bulbs.

 Related Post: How to Choose the Best LED Lightbulb